nrfconnect/sdk-nrf/samples/openthread/coap_client/README.rst

 Testing Minimal Thread Device
 -----------------------------

-After building the MTD variant of this sample and programming it, the device starts in the SED mode with LED 3 disabled.
+After building the MTD variant of this sample and programming it, the device starts in the MED mode with **LED 3** on.
+This means that the radio is enabled when idle and the serial console is operating.
-You can switch to the MED mode at any moment during the standard testing procedure.
+You can switch to the SED mode at any moment during the standard testing procedure.

-To toggle MED, press **Button 3** on the client node.
+To toggle SED, press **Button 3** on the client node.
-**LED 3** turns on to indicate the switch to the MED mode.
+**LED 3** turns off to indicate the switch to the SED mode.
-At this point, the radio is enabled and power consumption increases.
+At this point, the radio is disabled when it is idle and the serial console is not working to decrease the power consumption.

-Pressing **Button 3** again will switch the mode back to SED.
+Pressing **Button 3** again will switch the mode back to MED.
-This does not affect the standard testing procedure.
+Switching between SED and MED modes does not affect the standard testing procedure, but terminal logs are not available in the SED mode.

 Sample output
 =============